strom87/middle/README.md

 # Middle - go middleware
-A middleware handler for golang that helps you make your HTTP requests simple and elegant
+A middleware handler for golang that helps you keep your HTTP requests simple and elegant

 ### Get package
 ```sh